NguyenLeVo/NguyenLeVo/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I'm currently building mobile platforms at Capital Rx ^_^
+- 🚢 I'm currently building mobile platforms at Capital Rx ^_^
 - 👯 I love the struggle of learning and building new things
-- 🚢 My daily commits are on my work account :) This is mostly for one-off learning projects.
+- 🔭 React and React Native are my favorite tools
-- 📫 Please reach me www.linkedin.com/in/nguyenlevo & nguyen.vole1006@gmail.com for my resume or private repos
+- 📫 Please reach me www.linkedin.com/in/nguyenlevo & nguyen.vole1006@gmail.com if you want to collaborate